 But as already mentioned, what happened at Knowledge18 is not as important as what it potentially means for the ITSM industry.
 In particular, the ITSM tools market.

-What Freshwork’s Knoweldge18 marketing campaign means (for the ITSM tool market)
+What Freshwork’s Knowledge18 marketing campaign means (for the ITSM industry)

-There are two obvious points to make from where I sit (and I don’t just mean at my desk).
+There are two obvious points to make about the ITSM industry impact from where I sit (and I don’t just mean at my desk).

 Firstly, Freshworks has always had money to spend and now it looks as though it will be spending more of it on ITSM-based marketing.
 I didn’t see the full extent of Freshwork’s Knowledge18 campaign (as I wasn’t there) but, as with most marketing efforts, it was probably a serious chunk of change dropped to raise the profile of both Freshworks and Freshservice in the ITSM community.

 With an expected 18,000 people attending Knowledge18 (including ServiceNow and partner/sponsor staff) – making it the largest gathering of service management (and ITSM) professionals in the world – there were certainly a lot of ITSM-interested eyeballs to catch (whether the eyeball-owners were looking for an alternative ITSM tool or not).